n-r-w/knowledgegraph-mcp/README.md

 - UPDATE: Use add_observations for new facts about existing entities
 - CONNECT: Use create_relations to link related entities
 - CLEAN: Use delete_observations, delete_relations for outdated info
-- ORGANIZE: Use add_tags, remove_tags for categorization
+- STATUS: Use add_tags for new status, remove_tags for old status (critical for project tracking)
+- SEARCH: Use exactTags to find entities by status/category instantly

 ## SEARCH OPTIMIZATION (DECISION TREE)
 - EXACT SEARCH: Use for known terms, names, specific phrases (fast, precise)